 Figure 4: The Common Methods to Reduce Errors

-- Trend Analysis: Identify errors through analysis of trends in incidents and problems.
+- Identify errors through analysis of trends in incidents and problems.

 - Root Cause Elimination: Identify and remove errors in the infrastructure.